Teniola-Malomo/snake_game/README.md

 A snake game made using the turtle and Tkinter module.

-Each file is responsible for each component the game;
+Each file is responsible for each component the game and constructed in OOP;

   Scoreboard keeps track of the score.